Petu97/Backend-programming-homework2/README.md

 This repository has to be cloned as a whole for the application to work.
-This project uses 2 libraries(express for routing, and ejs for dynamic frontend) Steps to take:
+This project uses 2 libraries(express for routing, and ejs for dynamic frontend) EJS requires view folder which is why it is important to load this project as a whole.
+Steps to take:

   1. Clone the repository